 Telephone: (+44) 01780 752451

-ORIGINS: The Pomfret Dial, the first “Monumental-style” Longitude Dial, was commissioned to honor the 99 graduating students in the Class of 2004.
-It is located in the quad behind the main school building, close to the Corzine Athletic Center & Olmsted Student Union, at latitude 41°53’:8.18” North and longitude 71°:57’:52.94” West.
+ORIGINS: The Pomfret Dial was commissioned to honor the 99 graduating students in the Class of 2004.
+It is located in the quad behind the main school building, close to the Corzine Athletic Center and Olmsted Student Union, at latitude 45º53′:88.18” North and longitude 71º:57′:52.94” West.

 SPECIAL OCCASIONS: The graduation of the Class of 2004 took place on Saturday, June 5.
-On that date each year, if the Sun is shining, the shadow of the gnomon’s bead will follow the line engraved on the dial plate to commemorate that special occasion.
+On that date each year, when the Sun is shining, the shadow of the gnomon’s bead will follow that line to commemorate that occasion.

-DESIGN: The circular dial plate is about 47 inches in diameter and, on its pedestal of six interlocking sections of Barre granite, it stands about 42 inches high.
+DESIGN: The dial plate is about 47 inches in diameter and, on its pedestal composed of six interlocking sections of Barre granite, it stands about 42 inches high.
+It was the first “Monumental-style” Longitude Dial.

-MATERIALS: The dial and the meridian plate are made of gabbro, an igneous rock from China; the pedestal is made of Barre granite from a quarry in Barre, Vermont.
-The gnomon post and anchor are of made of brass with a dark-green patina and wax finish, the gnomon of stainless steel with a passivate black finish, and the bead of gold-plated brass.
+MATERIALS: The dial and the meridian plate are made of gabbro, an igneous rock from China; the pedestal and the surrounding paved area are made of Barre granite from a quarry in Barre, Vermont.

-SPECIAL OCCASION: Cielo y Tierra (Heaven and Earth) — the name given to the Chilpancingo Dial — was designed and constructed to commemorate the bicentenary of the Congress of Chilpancingo and Mexico’s first declaration of independence.
+SPECIAL OCCASION: Cielo y Tierra (Heaven and Earth), the name given to the Chilpancingo Dial, was designed and constructed to commemorate the bicentenary of the Congress of Chilpancingo at which Mexico’s first declaration of independence was ratified.
 The Congress took place in the Catedral de Santa María de la Asunción in Chilpancingo.
-It was there, on September 13, 1813, that José María Morelos presented his “Sentiments of the Nation”, a now famous document that laid out the principles of a constitution to establish Mexico’s independence from Spain.
+It was there, on September 13, 1813, that José María Morelos presented his Sentimientos de la Nación (“Feelings of the Nation”), a now famous document that laid out the principles of a constitution to establish Mexico’s independence from Spain.

-This monumental sundial was chosen to mark this seminal event in Mexico’s history, because it combines two elements linking the past and the present: astronomy (which played such an important role in the pre-Columbian world) and time measurement (a foundation stone of our present civilization).
+This monumental sundial was chosen to mark the bicentenary of this seminal event in Mexico’s history, because it combines two elements linking the past and the present: astronomy (which played such an important role in the pre-Columbian world) and time measurement (a foundation stone of our present civilization).

-DISIGN: With the armillary hemisphere (representing the heavens) arching over the dial (symbolizing Mother Earth), it illustrates the universe known to the Olmecs, Aztecs, and other ancient civilization — and hence its name: Cielo y Tierra.
+DESIGN: With the armillary hemisphere (representing the heavens) arching over the dial (symbolizing Mother Earth), it illustrates the universe known to the Olmecs, Aztecs, and other ancient civilizations, and hence its name: Cielo y Tierra.